Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageUsers.md

 tags: "Admin manage organization configuration TeamServer Users roles permissions API" -->

 Administrators (EOP customers only) can add users to the system via the SuperAdmin interface or within an organization.
-Adding a user to a [system group](admin-manageorgs.html#access) to provides them access to the System Administration interface or allows them to perform activities across organizations in [cross-organization groups](admin-manageorgs.html#crossorg).
+Adding a user to a [system group](admin-manageorgs.html#access) provides them access to the System Administration interface or allows them to perform activities across organizations in [cross-organization groups](admin-manageorgs.html#crossorg).
 More often, you can also add users within a single organization with a defined role to determine their application access and privileges.

 To get started, go to the **Users** tab in the Organization Settings page.
 From there: